clinta/clinta.github.io/content/resume/index.md

      using a key and password stored on a remote server accessible via scp.

 **[genify](https://github.com/clinta/genify)**
-:    A go code generator to simultae generics.
+:    A go code generator to simulate generics.

 **[go-zfs](https://github.com/clinta/go-zfs)**
 :    A go library for manipulating zfs filesystems.